Parallel self-testing of EPR pairs under computational assumptions: Soundness of self-testing protocol

 \begin{lemma} Let $D$ be an efficient perfect device.
 For all $i,\theta\in [2N]$, we have

-\end{lemma} \begin{proof} Because $D$ is efficient, $X_i$ is an efficient binary observable.
+\end{lemma} \begin{proof} The proof is similar to \cite[Corollary 4.16]{mv2021selftest}.
+Because $D$ is efficient, $X_i$ is an efficient binary observable.
 Therefore, it suffices to consider $\theta = i$ by using the computational indistinguishability of the $\sigma^\theta$s (\cref{lem:indistinguishability}) and part $1$ of the lifting lemma (\cref{lem:lifting}).
 Moreover, we only consider $\theta = i = 1$ as the argument is analogous otherwise.
 Then, the lemma follows from

-where the middle equality uses \cref{eq:zeta_chi_as_norm} and the last approximation uses \cref{lem:zeta_chi_bounds,lem:uniformity_sigma_marginals}. \end{proof}
+where the middle equality uses \cref{eq:zeta_chi_as_norm} and the last approximation uses \cref{lem:zeta_chi_bounds_new,lem:uniformity_sigma_marginals}. \end{proof}